marrus-sh/KibaenKeyboard/README.md

 So, be sure to release Option if your intent is to type a breaking interword space.

 ## Changelog

++ **4.0:**
+Removes most IPA letters, as well as Runic characters (which never got much use).
+Adds additional symbols and numerals (including Greek) in their place.

 + **3.6:**
 Replaces duplicate pound sign with missing double vertical bar.